 CITC regulations require mobile providers to verify both your legal residency status and your ability to fulfill service obligations, particularly for postpaid plans requiring monthly billing.
 This verification process typically involves employment confirmation, salary verification, and bank account details to establish creditworthiness and payment capability.

-The regulatory framework also enables provider competition by standardizing registration procedures across all networks, allowing residents to compare services and switch providers without complicated re-verification processes.
+The regulatory framework promotes competition by standardizing registration across all networks.
+This lets residents compare services and switch providers easily without repeated verification.
 Number portability regulations ensure you can transfer your mobile number between providers while maintaining your iqama-based registration status.

 Residency Classification and Service Access

 Your iqama category directly impacts available service options and pricing plans.
-Private sector employees typically access the full range of consumer plans, while government employees and certain sponsored categories may qualify for additional discounts or specialized packages.
+Private sector employees can access all standard consumer plans.
+Government staff and some sponsored groups may get extra discounts or special packages.

 Family visa holders can establish dependent accounts linked to the primary iqama holder, enabling family sharing plans and consolidated billing.
 This arrangement proves particularly valuable for expatriate families seeking to manage multiple lines while controlling costs and usage across family members.

-Business visa holders and investors may access enhanced business services including dedicated account management, priority technical support, and specialized billing arrangements for company-sponsored mobile services.
+Business visa holders and investors may access enhanced business services.
+This includes dedicated account management, priority technical support and specialized billing arrangements for company-sponsored mobile services.

 Detailed Registration Process and Requirements